ReneNyffenegger/temp-Parser/readme.txt

     While that is more difficult job (since they have less information to go on), it also leads to some important advantages.

 }
+{ Predictive parsers

+  A predictive parser is a type of top-down parser that constructs the parse tree without backtracking.
+Here are the key aspects of predictive parsers:

+}
 { Grammar